apache/gravitino/docs/advanced-table-feature.md

 | Put null value in the first place | `nulls_first` | `NullOrdering.NULLS_FIRST` | Put null value in the first place |
 | Put null value int the last place | `nulls_last`  | `NullOrdering.NULLS_LAST`  | Put null value in the last place  |

 - Sort term.
-It shows which field or function should be used to sort the table, please see the `Argument type` in the bucketed table.
+It shows which field or function should be used to sort the table, please refer to the `Expression type` in the bucketed table chapter.